06:44

 - Allocate responsibility

-- Better control and co-ordination and greater consistency
+- Better control and co-ordination and greater

-- Failing to plan makes an organisation reactive, vulnerable to threats and closed to opportunities
+- Failing to plan makes an organisation reactive,

 - Where are we now?